affromero/NTIRE22_Inpainting/data/README.md

 <img src="https://miro.medium.com/max/1400/0*jJX7bymBZPNoN0qk" width=500/>

 # Validation Set + Masks: https://polybox.ethz.ch/index.php/s/nBta4VE0uBjG65D

 It can be access it with `wget` [7.2GB].
 It does **not** contain Ground-Truth images.
 The full set will be release it after the challenge.

+It contains 1,000 images for each type of mask (7 x 1,000), for each dataset.